 I’m always pushing myself to try unique and usually different things, one to see if I like the process and if so how can I fold it into my style of work.
 Pens, ink, paper, acrylic, joint compound, molding paste, wood, canvas panels, vintage music, watercolor, recycled materials, and the computer are among some of my favorite tools in giving my creations life.

-Visit Julia’s World Project, a blog inspired by my daughter who is living with deaf autism.
+Find free visual activities for teachers, caregivers or anyone needing supplemental materials when you Visit Julia’s World Project, a blog inspired by my daughter who is living with deaf autism.
 View my full resume, including volunteer and advocacy work here.